 Acrylic on paper, 30 x 40 cm 2010Painting ‘Consciousness’

 Acryl on canvas, 60 x 80 cm 2010I find inspiration for any of my contemporary acrylic paintings in the current fashion trends and actualities.
-Check out my modern acrylic paintings “Selfie”, “Italian Silk”, “Damn, Where did I Lose My Contact Lenses”, “Inconvenient Formality”.
+Check out my modern acrylic paintings “Selfie”, “Italian Silk”, “Damn, Where Did I Lose My Contact Lenses”, and “Inconvenient Formality”.
 I love combining design and painting – very few artists do it.
 This is why some critics say that my modern artwork is so confident it’s almost masculine, and I certainly don’t mind this description.
 When it comes to contemporary acrylic paintings, I don’t shy away from the dramatic effects, intensity, and anything that brings more power to my work.

 Painting technique of Agne Kisonaite

 Looking back, I’m happy I didn’t choose painting as my study subject.
-That’s why today, I don’t feel stuck in the narrow academic framework of art and don’t play by the strict rulebook.
+That’s why I don’t feel stuck in the narrow academic framework of art today and don’t play by the strict rulebook.
 The courage to experiment with shapes and colors also came very naturally.

 The value of acrylic paintings in the modern world